ovh/docs/pages/platform/serving-engine/21_HOWTO_manage_tokens/guide.en-gb.md

 delegate access rights and restrictions to other people inside your organization.

-This guide guide you through the process of creating tokens that you can then gives to your users.
+This guide guides you through the process of creating tokens for your users.

 ## Requirements